Teach Yourself a Foreign Language

 • How to learn more effectively and efficiently

-As for the rest, though it might seem like a lot of info, I advise you to think of it as an investment.
+Though there may seem to be a lot of information here, think of it as an investment.
 If you start with a bit of theory now, you will save time in the long run by doing it better the first time.

 Principles

 Principles are the basic underlying rules and ideas that enable you to be an effective language learner.
-If there is something I want to highlight as a principle, you will find it in a blue box as seen below.
-I advise you to pay attention to them.1
+If there is something I want to highlight as especially important, you will usually find it displayed as a principle in a blue box as seen below.
+The key to principles is that they apply to broadly in your learning, so you should be paying close attention to them and thinking about where else you can apply them.1

 Principle: Example